-Brown County State Park is an ideal place for a day of picnicking, playing and relaxing.
+Brown County State Park in Nashville, Indiana is an ideal place for a day of picnicking, playing and relaxing.
 Throughout the park there are a total of twelve larger picnic areas with tables, grills and toilet facilities.
 There are many other picnic tables along the roadsides.

 Some picnic areas are near playground equipment and/or playfields.
 Two picnic areas, one near Ogle Lake and one near Hesitation Point, have non-reservable shelterhouses containing electricity, picnic tables, grills, drinking water, and a fireplace.
 Wood is available from the Camp Store during summer months.

 Brown County State Park has eight reservable shelterhouses that are open from 7 am to 11 pm.
 Shelters not reserved one day in advance will be open on a free, first come, first served basis.

 Shelter houses are covered, non-enclosed buildings with electricity, picnic tables, grills and a parking spur (in general).
 However, each shelter is different.
 Some shelters include drinking water, modern restrooms, fireplaces and/or playgrounds.

 There are open and semi wooded areas near the C.C.C.
 Shelter.
 Scenic overlooks are also nearby.
 The shelter seats 60 people, and there are 20 parking spots available.

 The C.C.C.
 Shelter also has a vault toilet and playground.
 Modern wheelchair accessible restrooms and drinking water are accessible at the Nature Center (0.6 miles away).
 The Camp Store is just 1 mile down the road.

 Hoosier's Nest Shelter resembles a small cabin.
 It has open windows and doors, a small second floor room, and front and back porches.
 This shelter seats 30 people and has 15 parking spaces.